 New Row's Online Safety Policy reflects the importance we place on the safe use of information systems and electronic communications.
 It highlights the responsibility of the school, staff, governors and parents to mitigate risk through reasonable planning and actions.
+This is taught through the pastoral/ preventative education curriculum- PDMU, RSE, Promoting Positive Behaviour policy and Anti- Bullying Behaviour Policy and tye hpromotion of 'keeping safe' messages.
 Online safety encompasses not only Internet technologies but also electronic communications via mobile phones, games consoles and wireless technology.
 It highlights the need to educate children and young people about the benefits, risks and responsibility of using information technology.